cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 Before starting, let's first review some terminology:

 * **Group Admin**: the account that creates the group is the group administrator.
 The group administrator is the account who can add, remove and change the group members, but does not need to be a member of the group itself.
 Choose it wisely.
 * **[Group Policy](https://docs.cosmos.network/main/modules/group/01_concepts.html#group-policy)**: a group policy is an account associated with a group and a decision policy.
 In order to perform action on this account, a proposal must be approved by the majority of the group members; or as defined in the decision policy.
+Note, a group can have multiple group policies.
 * **[Decision Policy](https://docs.cosmos.network/main/modules/group/01_concepts.html#decision-policy)**: a policy that defines how the group members can vote on a proposal and how the vote outcome is calculated.
 * **Proposal**: A group proposal works the same way as a governance proposal: group members can submit proposals to the group and vote on proposals with a _Yes_, _No_, _No with Veto_ and _Abstain_.